Framework-R-D/phlex-design/doc/algorithms.rst

    return_type function_name(P1, ..., Pn, R1, ..., Rm) [qualifiers];

 where the types :cpp:`P1, ..., Pn` denote types of data products and the types :cpp:`R1, ..., Rm` indicate resources.

+.. admonition:: Chris Green
+   :class: admonition-chg

+   Should "resources" be a term with a glossary definition?

 We will first discuss the :ref:`data-product and resource types <algorithms:Input parameters>`, followed by the :ref:`return type <algorithms:Return types>`, and then the :ref:`function name and optional qualifers <algorithms:Function names and qualifiers>`.

 Input parameters
 ----------------

-A data product of type :cpp:`P` can be presented to a C++ algorithm if the corresponding input parameter (i.e. the relevant :cpp:`P1, ..., PN` type) is one of the following:
+A data product of type :cpp:`P` may be presented to a C++ algorithm if the corresponding input parameter (i.e. the relevant :cpp:`P1, ..., PN` type) is one of the following:

 - :cpp:`P const&` — read-only access to a data product provided through a reference
 - :cpp:`P const*` — read-only access to a data product provided through a pointer